Selected pieces available on amazon.com

 Her current volunteer work is serving as Vice President of Development and Outreach on the board of directors of The Gateway Festival Orchestra, a professional symphony orchestra that performs free outdoor concerts in the summertime; an organization established in 1964 with her father as one of its founders.
 The orchestra donors benefit from gifts of her glass each year.

-Miller, who is married to Illinois Supreme Court Senior Attorney B. Stephen Miller, III, lives in Olivette.
-Their sons Alexander, a lawyer, lives in Washington, D.C., Andrew, a medical school student in Ponce, Puerto Rico and Austin, a ceramic artist and college student are the best things she ever created.
+Miller, who is married to newly retired Illinois Supreme Court Senior Attorney B. Stephen Miller, III, lives in Olivette.
+Their sons Alexander, a lawyer, lives in New York, Andrew, a medical resident in Michigan and Austin, a ceramic artist and drummer, are the best things she ever created.

 Kiln-fired plates, bowls, jewelry, accessories and gifts